google/fhir-data-pipes/README.md

 \
 Note that Openhim listens to client requests at `port:5001` by default.

-you can now start the pipeline with these args below to point to the OpenHIm instance
+You can now start the pipeline with these args below to point to the OpenHIM instance

 ```
 `--sinkUserName=hapi --sinkPassword=Admin123 --fhirSinkPath=http://localhost:5001/fhir`
 ```

-ie
+e.g.,

 for batch